invasive melanoma

 Mucosal melanoma of the head and neck

-What is mucosal melanoma?
-Mucosal melanoma is a type of cancer made up of abnormal melanocytes.
-In the head and neck, the tumour starts from a thin layer of tissue called mucosa which covers the inside the mouth (oral cavity), nose (nasal cavity), paranasal sinuses (maxillary sinus, ethmoid sinus, frontal sinus, and sphenoid sinus), and …
+Background: Mucosal melanoma is a type of cancer made up of abnormal melanocytes.
+In the head and neck, the tumour starts from a thin layer of tissue called mucosa, which covers the inside of the mouth (oral cavity), nose (nasal cavity), paranasal sinuses (maxillary sinus, ethmoid sinus, frontal sinus, and sphenoid sinus), and throat (pharynx …

 Read More »